Hawaii & California Middle School Trip Overview

 DAYS 12-14: SAN DIEGO

 Our adventure continues in sunny San Diego.
-We’ll get our first taste of the laid back Southern California lifestyle as we explore the neighborhoods and coastline that make this city so well known!
-Wander through Balboa Park, watch the seals of La Jolla, hang ten as you learn to surf in the Pacific, and absorb the history of the charming gaslamp district.
-During your time here, you’ll give back to the community and have a chance to interact with the local children with the Boys and Girls Clubs of San Diego.
+We’ll get our first taste of the laid-back Southern California lifestyle as we explore the neighborhoods and coastline that make this city so well known!
+Wander through Balboa Park, watch the seals of La Jolla, sea kayak in the Pacific, and absorb the history of the charming gaslamp district.
+During your time here, you’ll give back to the community and have a chance to interact with the local children with Urban Surf 4 Kids.

 DAYS 15-18: LOS ANGELES